redarrowlabs/tournavation-2015/CONTRIBUTING.md

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

+For guidance on the use of GitHub issue tags and milestones for the project, please consult the Wiki.

 <a name="bugs"></a>
 ## Bug reports